dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

 ## A further example

-The Amazon AWS DynamoDB reader code presented by Nick is an excellent guide to using F# with a butt database.
+The Amazon AWS DynamoDB reader code presented by Nick is an excellent guide to using F# with a cloud database.
 The only possible improvement FS-1063 brings is in the use of applicatives at the end of the post.
 Consider this code:
 ```fsharp